-Built since 1464, abandoned in 1947, acquired in 1986, this exquisite resort near Delhi opened in 1991, now it is finally ready with 72 rooms/suites and several rampart and other gardens cut into the hill.
-An additional wing now houses the pool and health spa, an amphitheatre, the hanging gardens with a salon, a restaurant with a roof-top garden and conference rooms along with many special suites offering exceptional views.
-These rejuvenating features of our heritage property make its the best places to stay near Delhi with heavenly experiences.
+Built since 1464, abandoned in 1947, acquired in 1986, this splendid ruin restored into an exquisite resort near Delhi, opened in 1991.
+Today it has 77 rooms/suites spread over 14 levels cut into the hill.
+Additional wings house the pool and health spa, an amphitheatre, the hanging gardens with a salon, a restaurant with a roof-top garden and conference halls rooms with special suites offering exceptional views of the Fort-Palace.
+A host of features make our heritage property the best place tostay near Delhi ensuring a memorable experience.

-Neemrana not only strives to revive and restore the heritage structure but it also generates jobs and economic reforms for locals by hiring local people.
+Neemrana not only strives to revive and restore the heritage structure but it also generates jobs and economic opportunities for locals by hiring local people.